Sodjoh/OCT28/README.md

 This is set up to practice the activities scheduled for my BINF 6210 class Follow steps 1 to step 10, skip step 2 i hope this all turns out good
+Encountered a couple of issues but i ma hoping i sort them out